Open House Festival

 The Origins of the Library

-Founded in 1933 by Alfred Wiener, the Wiener Library, the world’s oldest Holocaust memorial institution, was initially set up to collect and disseminate information about events happening in Nazi Germany.
+Founded in 1933 by Dr. Alfred Wiener, the Wiener Holocaust Library is the world’s oldest Holocaust memorial institution.
+It was initially set up to collect and disseminate information about events happening in Nazi Germany.

 Having moved to London in 1939, Dr Wiener’s collection proved invaluable, first to the British government and later, after the War, to the UN War crimes commission.
 Now a forum for research and scholarly debate, the Library is also known for gathering and compiling thousands of eyewitness accounts.